majdzayyad/CPU-Simulator/README.md

-# Simulating how Mips assembly code runs on a cpu
+# Simulating how Mips assembly code runs on a cpu [Try it](https://majdzayyad.github.io/CPU-Simulator/)

 ## The application is structured in the following way: